Is Any Physical Activity Better Than None?

 You might set a personal goal of running 5K, completing a triathlon and or improve your overall fitness.
 However, you need to learn how the body is built to move to prevent injuries and boost your performance, rather than training in a random and chaotic way.

-If your workout program is focused by practicing the “correct” posture or “form” and training “hips”, “legs” or “arms” without a proper understanding of functional human anatomy you will not achieve any meaningful results.
+If your workout program is focused by practicing the “correct” posture or “form” and training “hips”, “legs” or “arms” without a proper understanding of human anatomy you will not achieve any meaningful results.
 For instance, conventional resistance training is intended to isolate specific muscles to build strength and it can make your dysfunctional.
-Functional strength training aims to lift weights by engaging proper muscle groups in a coordinated manner to produce efficient movements.
+Functional strength training aims to focus on integrated functional movements and engage all required muscle groups in a coordinated manner.